LGouellec/retriable-consumer-kafka-dotnet/README.md

 docker-compose logs -f max-poll-internal-raising-consumer
 ```

+This consumer forces a violation of the `max.poll.interval.ms` timeout by naively retrying inside of the `poll`-loop.

+Configuration
 ``` yaml
 KAFKA_NUMBER_RETRY: 20 # 0 = NO_RETRY, -1 = INFINITE_RETRY, > 0 = MAX_RETRY
 KAFKA_GROUP_ID: "max-poll-internal-raising-consumer-group"